Riley-livingston/Tensorflow-Airbnb-Project/README.md

 Our model has an R² 0.6845 meaning our features can only account for 68.45% of the variation in the dataset.

-Because we are looking for relatively high percision in predicting prices, our model would benefit from more data and explanatory features of high priced listings to decrease the root mean squared errors.
+Because we are looking for relatively high percision in predicting prices, our model would benefit from more data and explanatory features of high priced listings to decrease the error.